jshiell/checkstyle-idea/README.md

 ## Version History

+* **5.1.2** Fixed: Logging classes are now included in the local classpath to hopefully avoid oddities such as #294.
 * **5.1.1** Fixed: Improved handling of cached checkers.
 Thanks to Thomas Jensen (@tsjensen) (#292).
 * **5.1.0** Fixed: Third-party check now work again.
 Thanks to Thomas Jensen (@tsjensen) (#286).
 * **5.1.0** New: Added CheckStyle 7.5.